 of additional tricks up our sleeve!

 Python 2 or Python 3?¶

 For EasyBuild it does not matter whether you install it on top of Python 2 or Python 3.
 The functionality provided is identical.
 However, since Python 2 is end-of-life, we strongly recommend using Python 3 if you have the choice.

 but you can control this if needed via

 We present three methods for installing EasyBuild.
-It is up to you which one you prefer, both result a fully functional EasyBuild installation.
+It is up to you which one you prefer, each result in a fully functional EasyBuild installation.